-What Can a Handyman Do in Sanford, Maine?
+What Can a Handyman Do Without a License in Sanford, Maine?

 In Maine, there is no single statewide “general contractor” or “handyman” license for most residential repair/remodel work, but many construction activities still require permits and trade licenses (especially electrical, plumbing, HVAC/refrigeration, and oil/gas work).
 In Sanford (York County), you should expect to register your business, comply with local codes/permitting through the Sanford Code Enforcement Office, and only perform regulated trades if you (or your subcontractor) hold the appropriate Maine professional license.
 Maine does not use a simple small-job dollar threshold handyman exemption in the way some states do; instead, the key line is whether the work is in a regulated trade and whether permits are required for the scope.